1ntellijosh/1ntellijosh.github.io/readme.md

 ### Challenges

 I had never worked with the HTML canvas element and its draw/ctx functions before.
 Once I got the concepts down, I could draw objects on the canvas.
-The next step was applying the setInterval method to the canvas draw methods, and you could create frames and therefore, animation.
+The next step was applying the setInterval method to the canvas draw methods, and you could create frames and animation.
 Finally, you map keyboard inputs to the direction the object (your ship) should go on the map, and the basic game engine was set.
 I was really able to run away with whatever I wanted to do from there.

 ### Future Goals: